Skip to main content

 Comprehensive Rejuvenation

 The procedure addresses multiple areas simultaneously—jowls, nasolabial folds, midface descent, and neck laxity—providing a harmonious, balanced result.
+Many surgeons combine it with a neck lift for the most comprehensive lower-face rejuvenation.

 Who is a Good Candidate?